LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Conclusion

 \section{Conclusion}

 This paper introduced LARA, a framework that leverages Linguistic-Adaptive Retrieval-Augmentation to address multi-turn intent classification challenges through zero-shot settings across multiple languages.
-Unlike other supervised Fine-Tuning (SFT) models, which require a multi-turn dialogue set that is hard to collect.
-Our method only requires a single-turn training set to train a conventional XLM model.
-It then combines it with an innovative in-context retrieval augmentation for multi-turn intent classification.
-LARA demonstrated a notable improvement in accuracy and efficiency, marking a significant advancement in the field of conversational AI.
+Unlike other supervised Fine-Tuning (SFT) models, which require a hard-to-collect multi-turn dialogue set, our method requires only a single-turn training set to train a conventional model, combining it with an innovative in-context retrieval augmentation for multi-turn intent classification.
+LARA substantially improved user satisfaction by 1\% over multi-turn sessions, reduced the transfer-to-agent rate by 0.5\% and saved the cost of hundreds of agents, which is a key business metric in our industrial application.

 The empirical results underscore LARA's capability to enhance intent classification accuracy by 3.67\% over existing methods while reducing inference time, thus facilitating real-time application adaptability.
 Its strategic approach to managing extensive intent varieties without exhaustive dataset requirements presents a scalable solution for complex, multi-lingual conversational systems.